 1Hellmer, H. H., Kauker, F., Timmermann, R., Determann, J. and Rae, J. (2012), Twenty-first-century warming of a large Antarctic ice-shelf cavity by a redirected coastal current, Nature, 485, 225-228, doi:10.1038/nature11064

-Exciting news: we have been awarded funding to develop Ice Flows further - watch this space for developments in Antarctica, funded through the THOR project (https://thwaitesglacieroffshoreresearch.org/) and in Greenland, funded through a NERC grant led by Amber Leeson at Lancaster University, entitled "Meltwater Ice sheet Interactions and the changing climate of Greenland".
+We have also been awarded funding to develop Ice Flows further - watch this space for developments in Antarctica, funded through the THOR project (https://thwaitesglacieroffshoreresearch.org/).

 Discovering Antarctica: You may also be interested in this award-winning online learning resource produced in partnership by British Antarctic Survey, the Royal Geographical Society and the UK Foreign & Commonwealth Polar Regions Department.